Ze-Long/Ze-Long.github.io/projects/project-1.md

   - Python
   - Machine Learning
   - Regression
-summary: I built different regression models with ensemble learning method and neural network techniques.
-With all these models, I was awarded the first place in this case competition with the most accurate prediction.
+summary: A case competition to forecast the US sales of Nintendo Switch in the first week of May.
+Won first place with the most accurate model.
 ---

-## Nintendo-Switch-Sales-Forecasting

 ![alt tag](https://github.com/Ze-Long/Ze-Long.github.io/blob/master/images/switch.png)